Environment: Strategic Resilience through Scenario Analysis

 B

-• Reduce environmental impact through provision of products that contribute to product/equipment downsizing, light weight, low energy loss, and longer product life.
+• Reduce environmental impact through development and provision of products that contribute to product/equipment downsizing, light weight, low energy loss, and longer product life.

 A